KamieShort/revisted-nba-router/README.md

-x Detail Page info remains on page refresh 2 x Use a Switch Component inside of Router 2 x Testing Navigation with MemoryRouter 3
-Testing details page directly with initialEntries prop 3 x Deployed on Netlify with passing CI 2
+x Detail Page info remains on page refresh 2 x Use a Switch Component inside of Router 2 x Testing Navigation with MemoryRouter 3 x Testing details page directly with initialEntries prop 3 x Deployed on Netlify with passing CI 2